 We know you want to and know you probably could if you put in enough time and effort but it’s a fast track to burn out and wasted time.
 Those are two things we think you should ditch for the new year.

-Separate from your website (because, really, it’s 2020 we’re going to assume you know you need one of those), choose 1-3 types of content you want to focus on this year.
+Separate from your website (we’re going to assume you know you need one of those), choose 1-3 types of content you want to focus on this year.
 It could be your blog, Instagram page, and Facebook group.
 Or your podcast, Twitter and LinkedIn page.
 Or it could be your email newsletter, your blog, and your Twitter page.

 If you’ve done your audience research, this part should be easy.
 Create content where your audience is and create the type of content you know they enjoy.
 Oh, and it should go without saying but we’ll just add, create content you enjoy creating.
 If you don’t like Instagram, you don’t actually have to force yourself to use Instagram!
 This is especially important if you’re a solo or micro business owner.
 It’s harder to stay consistent with your content if you don’t actually enjoy creating it!